-There is a situation where having multiple landing pages optimized for the same keywords on the site does not actually make your site more relevant.
+Sometimes, having multiple landing pages optimized for the same keywords on the site does not make your site more relevant.

 Having multiple landing pages for the same keyword can also dilute your link equity.

-If other sites are interested in linking to your pages about a certain topic, what could really happen is that the link equity would be diluted across all those pages about that certain topic.
+If other sites are interested in linking to your pages about a particular topic, Google may dilute the link equity across all those pages on that specific topic.

 12. Is the Robots.txt File Free of Errors?